ninsuo/symfony-collection/README.md

      });
 ```

-You can initialize your collection with a minimum of elements created (even if they do not exist on the data object).
+You can initialize your collection with a minimum of elements created (even if they do not exist on the data object) ([demo](http://symfony-collection.fuz.org/symfony3/options/givenMinimumElements)).

 ```js
      $('.collection').collection({